YiLimath/YiLimath.github.io/_pages/agent-system/foundations.md

 For the surrounding component vocabulary and orchestration boundaries, see Victor Dibia's [official *Designing Multi-Agent Systems* book site](https://multiagentbook.com/).
-The broader pattern catalogues used in this course are listed with publisher and author links on the [reference map](/posts/2026/08/agent-system/reference-map/).
+The broader pattern catalogues are linked directly above and in the reference basis at the end of each pattern page.